-IECS Celebrants are accredited members, who will meet with a person ahead of their funeral, or their family, to arrange a meaningful ceremony or celebration reflecting a style and tone appropriate to the deceased and their family.
+IECS Celebrants are accredited members, who will meet with a person ahead of their funeral (funeral planning), or their family, to arrange a meaningful ceremony or celebration reflecting a style and tone appropriate to the deceased and their family.
 The celebrant supports the family by crafting the ceremony and leads the ceremony on the day.
-A civil funeral generally includes contributions from a celebrant followed, family members or from close friends about the departed person, with readings, poetry, and music.
+A civil funeral generally includes contributions from a celebrant, followed by stories from family members or close friends about the departed person, with readings, poetry, and music.

 The length of the service is decided by the family with the Funeral Director.
 Similarly the funeral venue or location can be conducted in a place of your choosing, which again will be agreed with your Funeral Director.